-5 Home Remedies for Intestinal Parasites
+Five Home Remedies for Intestinal Parasites

 Many people think that this only happens in poorer communities.
-However, the truth is that everyone is at risk of getting infected.
-They can show up in your body due to contact with contaminated food, water, and certain kinds of insects.
+However, the truth is that everyone is at risk of getting infected, especially when certain conditions exist, such as poor cleaning and cooking of food, for example.

 1. Lemon and mint for intestinal parasites

-- 2 tablespoons of mint
+- 2 tbsp. of mint

-- 1 cup of water
+- 1 c. of water

 - 1 lemon’s worth of lemon juice